Committees

 Collection Systems Committee

-The Collection Systems Committee (CSC) educates and informs the Wastewater Collection Systems Industry regarding trends in collection system design, management, operation, and maintenance.
-They do this through the development conference programs, training materials and seminars.
-In addition, the committee facilitates the advancement of standards and methods used for the design, construction, operations, maintenance and management of wastewater collection systems in Florida.
+In addition, CSC promotes the advancement of standards and methods used for the design, construction, operations, maintenance, and management of wastewater collection systems in Florida.

-Committee Page
+Visit Committee Page --

 com.collectionsystems.chair@fwea.org

-Contractors Committee
+Contractors' Committee

 Josh Burns